triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 software development practices in Excel, which is that spreadsheets don't support them.
 And the reason for that is that spreadsheets do support something
 else: they support people.
 Spreadsheets are concrete -- what you see is what there is.
 They are specific -- what they do is what they do.
-And their principles are very simple and they compose in only the simplest way.
+And they typically start with the data and transform it; rather than starting with a model and applying it to data.

 There's a reason for these design issues: they make spreadsheets usable by people.
 If we're going to fix the problems they bring, we're going to have to